superYong2020/hajj_abnormal_behavior_detection/README.md

 You can also download data from BaiduYun [https://pan.baidu.com/s/1j0TEt-2Dw3kcfdX-LCF0YQ](https://pan.baidu.com/s/1j0TEt-2Dw3kcfdX-LCF0YQ) i9b3

-Our Hajj Dataset are agvalable at [https://1drv.ms/u/s!AiZbSIgZyw2tjA4wNdJC2NMqYRKg?e=XknW4D](https://1drv.ms/u/s!AiZbSIgZyw2tjA4wNdJC2NMqYRKg?e=XknW4D)
+Our Hajj Dataset will be avaliable soon.

-You can also download data from BaiduYun [https://pan.baidu.com/s/1ZpbJF8RwwCh-LnO_GHOjUA](https://pan.baidu.com/s/1ZpbJF8RwwCh-LnO_GHOjUA)  39j3

 ## 3. Testing on saved models
 * Download the trained models (There are the pretrained FlowNet and the trained models of the papers, such as ped1, ped2 and avenue).